dtinit/data-transfer-project/Documentation/README.md

 See [Developer.md](Developer.md) for setup and core framework development

-See [Integration.md](Integration.md) for integrating a new service and/or data type in the project.
+See [Integration.md](Integration.md) for integrating a new service, data type, and/or hosting platform in the project.

 Other documents in this folder cover a variety of specific aspects of the project.